talbenhorin/Vibrio-GLMM/README.md

 # Vibrio-GLMM
-Tools and examples for fitting serial dilution data to mixed models
+This folder contain annotated tools and examples for fitting serial dilution data to Bayesian mixed models